27 Best Zucchini Companion Plants (and What to Avoid)

 Phacelia is an excellent companion plant for zucchini, producing wonderful purple flowers that attract pollinators.

-One of the best insectary plants on the planet, phacelia (P. tanacetifolia) is a showstopper quick-growing floral companion for zucchini.
-Phacelia is in the Boraginaceae (borage) family and shares many similar properties to borage flowers.
+One of the best insectary plants on the planet, phacelia (P. tanacetifolia) is a showstopper, quick-growing floral companion plant for zucchini.
+Phacelia is in the Boraginaceae (borage) family and shares many similar properties with borage flowers.

 With its lacy fern-like foliage and curled bell-shaped purple blossoms, phacelia is as beautiful as it is useful.
 Bees are absolutely addicted to phacelia!
 When planted near zucchini, you will probably never have to worry about your squash pollination again.